-• To understand the imaging features of malformations of cortical development, including focal cortical dysplasia, polymicrogyria, heterotopia (subependymal, focal subcortical, laminar), lissencephaly / pachygyria, (hemi) megalencephaly, microlissencephaly, and schizencephaly
+- To understand the imaging features of malformations of cortical development, including focal cortical dysplasia, polymicrogyria, heterotopia (subependymal, focal subcortical, laminar), lissencephaly / pachygyria, (hemi) megalencephaly, microlissencephaly and schizencephaly and their contribution in the identification of tubulinopathies - To know the imaging features of agenesis and dysgenesis of the corpus callosum and of holoprosencephaly (lobar, semilobar, alobar)

-- To know the imaging features of agenesis and dysgenesis of the corpus callosum and of holoprosencephaly (lobar, alobar, semilobar) - To understand the imaging features of hindbrain malformations, including the Chiari malformations, the Dandy Walker spectrum and vermis malformations (including Joubert syndrome) - To know the imaging features, causes and clinical features of white matter injury of prematurity / - periventricular leukomalacia

-· To understand the imaging features, causes and clinical features of subependymal and intraventricular haemorrhage in premature infants

-· To understand the imaging features of hypoxic ischemic encephalopathy of the mature infant after acute asphyxia or prolonged partial hypoxia

-• To understand the imaging features, causes and clinical features of hydrocephalus in infants, children and adolescents

-- To have an in-depth knowledge of the imaging features and clinical features of elevated intracranial pressure in infants, children and adolescents - To have an in-depth knowledge of the imaging features and clinical features of different brain tumours in infants, children and adolescents, including the principle of radiologic staging, treatment and monitoring of follow-up - To have an in-depth knowledge of the imaging features and clinical features of head trauma in infants, children and adolescents - To understand the imaging features, clinical features and implications of non-accidental trauma in infants, children and adolescents - To have an in-depth knowledge of the imaging features and clinical features of intracranial infections (including antenatal infections) in infant children and adolescents - To know the imaging features of multiparametric studies including hybrid imaging with SPECT and PET-tracers in brain and spine tumours and cerebral palsy - To have an in-depth knowledge of the imaging features and clinical features of inflammatory diseases of CNS - To have an in-depth knowledge of the imaging features and clinical features of metabolic and developmental diseases of the white matter - To know the imaging features, causes and clinical features of intracranial ischaemia / stroke / arterial and venous malformations in infants, children and adolescents - To have an in-depth knowledge of the imaging features, changes with age and clinical features of pituitary disease in infants, children and adolescents - To know the imaging features and clinical features of spinal malformations including spina bifida aperta, spina bifida occulta, meningomyelocele, dermal sinus, split cord malformations, and tethered cord with clear knowledge of what is considered clinically significant vs. non clinical significant findings - To have an in-depth knowledge of the imaging features and clinical features of acquired diseases of the spinal cord
+- To understand the imaging features of hindbrain malformations, including the Chiari malformations, the Dandy-Walker spectrum, Blake's pouch cyst and vermis malformations (including Joubert syndrome) - To know the imaging features, causes, grading, prognosis and clinical features of white matter injury of prematurity / periventricular leukomalacia - To understand the imaging features, causes grading, prognosis and clinical features of subependymal and intraventricular haemorrhage in premature infants - To understand the imaging features of hypoxic ischemic encephalopathy of the mature infant after acute asphyxia or prolonged partial hypoxia - To understand the imaging features, causes and clinical features of hydrocephalus in infants, children and adolescents - To understand the imaging features, causes and clinical features of benign enlargement of subarachnoid spaces in infants - · To understand the clinical and imaging findings of craniosynostosis and their significance - To have an in-depth knowledge of the imaging features and clinical features of elevated intracranial pressure in infants, children and adolescents - To have an in-depth knowledge of the imaging features and clinical features of different brain tumours in infants, children and adolescents, including the molecular classification, the principle of radiological staging, treatment and monitoring of follow-up - To have an in-depth knowledge of the imaging features and clinical features of head trauma in infants, children and adolescents - To understand the imaging features, clinical features and implications of non-accidental trauma in infants, children and adolescents and to be able to recommend and supervise further extracranial imaging according to recommendations - To have an in-depth knowledge of the imaging features and clinical features of intracranial infections (including antenatal infections, e.g., TORCH group) in infants, children and adolescents - To know the imaging features of multiparametric studies including hybrid imaging with SPECT and PET-tracers in brain and spine tumours and cerebral palsy - To have an in-depth knowledge of the imaging features and clinical features of inflammatory diseases of the CNS - To have an in-depth knowledge of the imaging features and clinical features of metabolic and developmental diseases of the white matter - To know the imaging features, causes and clinical features of intracranial ischaemia / stroke / arterial and venous malformations in infants, children and adolescents - To have an in-depth knowledge of the imaging features, changes with age and clinical features of pituitary disease in infants, children and adolescents - To know the imaging features and clinical features of spinal malformations including open and closed spinal dysraphism, dermal sinus, split cord malformations and tethered cord with clear knowledge of what is considered clinically significant vs. non-clinically significant findings.
+To understand the role of prenatal imaging in the diagnosis of spinal dysraphism. - To have an in-depth knowledge of the imaging features and clinical features of acquired diseases of the spinal cord in children